Uncertainty-Aware 4D Gaussian Splatting for Monocular Occluded Human Rendering: Experiments

 \subsection{Comparisons with State-of-the-Arts}

 \textbf{Quantitative Results.} Tab.~\ref{tab:quantitative} reports the performance on ZJU-MoCap and OcMotion benchmarks.
 On the synthetic ZJU-MoCap dataset, U-4DGS sets a new SOTA, achieving a PSNR of 24.62 dB.
 Notably, it surpasses the leading generative baseline, OccFusion (23.96 dB), validating that our uncertainty-guided aggregation yields superior fidelity without relying on potentially unstable diffusion priors.
-Crucially, on the real-world OcMotion dataset, our framework demonstrates exceptional robustness, outperforming the runner-up by a substantial margin of 1.83 dB.
+On the real-world OcMotion dataset, U-4DGS demonstrates exceptional robustness.
+Since the ground-truth of human appearance for occluded regions in real-world scenarios is unavailable, we calculate the metrics on visible pixels only.
+U-4DGS outperforms the runner-up by a substantial margin of 1.83 dB.
 Unlike standard rendering or scene decoupling methods that degrade under occlusions, U-4DGS effectively leverages Confidence-Aware Regularizations to shield the canonical geometry, proving that modeling heteroscedastic noise is decisive for handling unconstrained interactions.

 \textbf{Qualitative Results.} Fig.~\ref{fig:qualitative} visualizes the rendering quality.
 Standard methods like GauHuman (GH)~\cite{hu2024gauhuman} lack occlusion awareness, erroneously fusing environmental obstacles (e.g., bars or boxes) directly onto the human body.
 While generative approaches like OccFusion (OF)~\cite{sun2024occfusion} can remove occluders, they suffer from inherent stochasticity, often yielding over-smoothed textures or hallucinations inconsistent with the subject's identity.
 In contrast, U-4DGS achieves superior fidelity.
 By functioning as an adaptive gradient modulator, our uncertainty mechanism effectively attenuates gradients from artifacts.
 By strictly aggregating valid temporal information, our method faithfully restores clean, sharp, and physically consistent avatars, even under severe occlusions.